openenergymonitor/guide/source/integrations/openevse.markdown

 *Level 2 charging refers to charging from 220v-240v, as opposed to level 1 charging from 110v.*

 **See User Guide video at the top of this page for a overview of how to operate the unit.**

+### 4. GFCI Test Enabled

+All OpenEVSE's from OpenEnergyMonitor contain hardware for GFCI (ground fault interruption) continuous monitoring of ground faults.
+See safely features section above.
+GFCI test should always be enabled in the LCD menu.

+***

 ## WiFi Gateway